VimCommando/espipe/readme.md

 ## Description

 The goal of `espipe` is to provide the simpliest way to bulk-load a dataset into Elasticsearch.
-It does not do any document trasnformation or enricment, and only requires the inputs be valid, deserializable JSON objects in a newline-dilemited json (`.ndjson`) file.
+It does not do any document trasnformation or enrichment, and only requires the inputs be valid, deserializable JSON objects in a newline-dilemited json (`.ndjson`) file or comma-separated value (`.csv`) file.

 It is multi-threaded and capable of fully saturating the CPU of the sending host.
 This could potentially overwhelm the target cluster, so use with caution on large data sets.